 What are the differences between Medicare and VA benefits?

 Medicare is coverage from the federal government for civilian Americans over 65 or under 65 with certain health conditions.
-This coverage is used for non-VA doctors, facilities, and hospitals.
+This coverage is for non-VA doctors, facilities, and hospitals.
 VA is coverage for ex-military to be used VA facilities.

 Is there a limit to the number of years that you can receive VA benefits?